marlonjj/YoureTrippin/README.md

 # You're Trippin'

 [You're Trippin'](https://github.com/marlonjj/YoureTrippin) is a travel website where users can create their own "dream vacation" by making a user profile, and make plans in our schedule feature.
+Here is a link to our deployed app:[(https://frozen-headland-52337.herokuapp.com/)](https://frozen-headland-52337.herokuapp.com/)

 ## Preview